reiver/reiver/reiver-go.md

 * [go-hg](https://github.com/reiver/go-hg) — provides ☿ Mercury Protocol client and server implementations.
   * [hydrargyrum](https://github.com/reiver/hydrargyrum) — a  ☿ Mercury Protocol server that uses **go-hg**
 * [go-telnet](https://github.com/reiver/go-telnet) — TELNET and TELNETS client and server implementations, in a style similar to the "net/http" library that is part of the Go standard library, including support for "middleware"; TELNETS is secure TELNET, with the TELNET protocol over a secured TLS (or SSL) connection.

+### HTTP

+* [go-errhttp](https://github.com/reiver/go-errhttp) — provides errors that make dealing with HTTP response errors easier.
+* [go-modhandler](https://pkg.go.dev/github.com/reiver/go-modhandler) — deals with conditional GETs by sending out a "Last-Modified" HTTP response header, and properly dealing with a "If-Modified-Since" HTTP request header.

+## Testing

+* [go-shunt](https://github.com/reiver/go-shunt) — enables you to create "middleware" for the the "database/sql" package.

 ## Unicode